-FAO’s livelihood assets pentagon with suitable modification was employed for determining the livelihood security of beneficiary respondents in project area.
+FAO’s (2008) livelihood assets pentagon with suitable modification was employed for determining the livelihood security of respondents in the project area.
 Sustainable Livelihood Framework (SLF) have been selected as theoretical framework for present study.
 This framework demonstrates that livelihoods are the result of manifold interaction of different assets that affect people’s choice of livelihood.
-SLF shows that choice and adoption of livelihood strategies depends on households’ endowment of livelihood assets in a given structure of institution and vulnerability context.
-The shape of the pentagon can be used to show schematically variations in peoples’ availability and access to various assets viz. human assets, social assets, natural assets, physical assets and financial assets.
-The idea is that the central point of the pentagon, at which lines meet, represents zero access to assets while outer perimeter represents maximum access to assets.
+SLF shows that choice and adoption of livelihood strategies depend on households’ endowment of livelihood assets in a given structure of institution and vulnerability context.
+The shape of the pentagon can be used to show schematically the variations in peoples’ availability and access to various assets viz. human assets, social assets, natural assets, physical assets and financial assets.
+Are you sure?
+What I see in the paper is a photography of the situation, not the variation that occurred thanks to the project.
+The idea is that the central point of the pentagon, where the lines meet, represents zero access to assets while outer perimeter represents maximum access to assets.
 The pentagons of different shapes will apply to different situations and the shape may change over time.
-The asset pentagon is considered as a dynamic and diagrammatic presentation of the assets of a social group.
-The component parameters were selected based on discussion with experts and intensive review of literature.
-The component parameters selected for the study are presented in table given below.
+The asset pentagon is considered as a dynamic??? and diagrammatic presentation of the assets of a social group.
+The component parameters were selected based on dialogue with experts and intensive review of literature (MENTION SOME.. ).
+The component parameters selected for the study are presented in table 1 .
+It is not clear = it is not explained how the different types of capital were measured.
+Please explain briefly.

 Fig. 1.
 Livelihood assets pentagon by FAO (2008)